bitovi/hatchify/doc/next-steps/using-postgres-db.md

     npm run dev:backend
     ```

-> Note: the new Postgres db we just created is empty, so you'll need to seed it, just like we did in the [getting started guide](../../README.md#seeding-data)
+> Note: the new Postgres db we just created is empty, so you'll need to seed it just like we did in the [getting started guide](../../README.md#seeding-data)

-#### The following options are allowed within the db options object
+#### The following options are allowed within the db options object:

 | Property | Type   | Default   | Details                                                            |
 | -------- | ------ | --------- | ------------------------------------------------------------------ |